The “Pairing Up to Beat Lung Cancer” 5K race was created to:

 Lung Cancer Quick Facts

 Lung cancer is by far the leading cause of cancer death among both men and women – about 1 out of 4 cancer deaths are from lung cancer.
 Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
 Overall, the chance that a man will develop lung cancer in his lifetime is about 1 in 14; for a woman, the risk is about 1 in 17.
 These numbers include both smokers and non-smokers.
-For smokers the risk is much higher, while for non-smokers the risk is lower.
+For smokers the risk is higher, while for non-smokers the risk is lower.
+However, about 15% of people diagnosed with lung cancer never smoked!
+Smoking and second-hand smoke are the top cause of lung cancer, but there are many factors, including radon as the #2 cause.

-Northwest Community Hospital (NCH) in Arlington Heights is a leader in the prevention, detection, treatment and care of those with lung cancer.
+Northwest Community Hospital (NCH) in Arlington Heights is a leader in the prevention, detection, treatment and care of those with lung cancer or those at high risk for lung cancer.
 They offer:

 - early screening and detection of lung cancer;